 “Why tell me any of this?”

 Alya smiled, leaning closer.
 “In truth, you caught my attention.
 I made a mistake when I underestimated Hanns.
-If it wasn’t for you, then Hanns would have escaped with the book.
+If it weren’t for you, then Hanns would have escaped with the book.
 However, Hanns made a mistake as well.
 He underestimated you.
 Now I wish to know why.
 Why did you try to stop Hanns?”

 Terra felt a spike of fear.
 Had she done something wrong?
 What if she had damaged history by accident?